HDFC AMC IPO – A Quality Asset

 1 – Expense Ratios

 Investments in equity Mutual Funds are expensive in terms of the expense ratio cost incurred to the investor.
-Expense ratio states how much you pay a MF in percentage term every year to manage your money.
+Total Expense Ratio (TER) states how much you pay a MF in percentage terms every year to manage your money.
 This includes the fund management fee, agent commissions, registrar fees, and selling and promoting expenses.
-The Expense Ratio that is disclosed every March and September as a percentage of the funds net assets.
+The TER that is disclosed every March and September as a percentage of the funds net assets.
 As you grow your investment portfolio over the long-term, a high expense ratio will eat into your returns through power of compounding.
-The expense ratio of debt MF’s is typically in the range of 0-1% whereas it is in the range of 1-3% for equity MF’s.
+The expense ratio of equity MF’s is typically in the range of 0.5%-2.25%.
 See Fig 1.
+You do not directly pay this but it is deducted from the NAV of the MF.

-In comparison to this, the JainMatrix Investment Service has a fixed/ flat annual charge.
+In comparison to this, the JainMatrix Investment Service has a flat annual charge.

 2 – Performance